What Are Marionette Lines and How Can Fillers Help?

 Marionette lines are the vertical creases that run from the corners of your mouth down toward your chin, creating a “puppet-like” appearance that can make you look sad or tired even when you are not.
 Dermal fillers are one of the most effective non-surgical treatments for marionette lines because they restore lost volume, lift the corners of the mouth, and soften the creases for a more youthful, refreshed look.
-Results are visible immediately and typically last 9 to 12 months.
+Results are visible immediately and typically last 9 to 12 months for hyaluronic acid fillers, longer for collagen-stimulating products.

 If you have noticed these lines becoming more prominent and want to understand your treatment options, this guide explains what causes marionette lines, how fillers work to treat them, and what to expect from treatment.